SoumodeepCodeOP/Linear-Search/README.md

-# Linear-Search writtn in C
+# Linear-Search written in C